Living in Atlanta, Georgia

 Piedmont Park & BeltLine Eastside

-Piedmont Park and the adjacent Eastside Trail of the BeltLine form one of Atlanta’s most iconic outdoor corridors, with:
+Piedmont Park and the adjacent Eastside Trail of the Atlanta BeltLine form one of the city's most iconic outdoor corridors, with:

 • Multi-use paths for walking, running, and biking.